-For the second time in the NJSGA Open’s history, an Issler will leave the event as a winner.
+For the second time in the New Jersey Open’s history, an Issler will leave the event as a winner.

 Related: Marc Issler wins 98th New Jersey Open title with his dad on the bag

-On his final hole on Friday, Marc Issler of Toms River Golf Center let his emotions out when he sank an eight-foot birdie putt on the closing hole to shoot a 1-under 209 and win the NJSGA Open, one-stroke clear of two-time winner Tyler Hall of Upper Montclair Country Club.
+On his final hole, Marc Issler of Toms River Golf Center let his emotions out when he rolled in an eight-foot birdie putt on the closing hole to shoot a 1-under 209 and win the 98th State Open, one-stroke clear of two-time winner Tyler Hall of Upper Montclair Country Club.

 On the bag for the week was his father Bob, a PGA Professional who also won the event in 1981.
 The two became the second father-son duo to win the event since

 Arthur Silvestrone Sr. in 1972 and 1973 and Arthur Silvestrone Jr. in 1979.

 “It’s not just this year, I’ve been close a lot of times,” Issler said.
 “This feels like it’s been a long time coming.
 I’ll remember that putt for a long time.”

 The 32-year-old, who became a PGA Member three years ago, had never won a major prior to this week.

 “I just said to myself, ‘you know what?
 This is your week,’ and I think to win something big you almost have to talk yourself into it,” Issler said.
 “After a few years and a lot of close calls, you start to doubt yourself, but you have to just push through.”